-Clause 1 proposes to put 'failing' LPAs into special measures, but it is still unclear what the criteria for putting a LPA in special measures will be.
-Quality cannot simply be measured by the speed of processing applications or the amount of development that is permitted.
-Planners must be allowed to reject poor and inappropriate applications, but under this proposal LPAs are likely to be pressured into making poor-quality decisions merely to avoid designation as a poorly-performing authority.
-The ultimate objective must not be to give developers choice, but to improve the quality of decision-making by LPAs so that they are taken out of special measures.
-They will need support to enable this to happen.
+Clause 1 proposes to put 'failing' LPAs into special measures, and the Department for Communities and Local Government (DCLG) has now published a consultation to define what these measures will be.
+1 Quality cannot, however, be measured simply by the speed at which applications are processing or the amount of development that is permitted.
+Decision-making must be informed by local knowledge, expertise and third party representation, and an understanding of the value of the local natural environment.

+Planners must be allowed to reject poor and inappropriate applications, but under this proposal LPAs are likely to be pressured into approving poor-quality applications merely to avoid designation as a poorly-performing authority.
+The ultimate objective must be to improve the quality of decision-making by LPAs so that they are taken out of special measures.
+They will need support to achieve this.

-Furthermore, by diverting decisions to the Secretary of State the Bill is inconsistent with the broad aims and spirit of the Localism Act and Coalition Agreement, and may lead to local people disengaging with the planning system.
+Furthermore, by diverting decisions to the Secretary of State the Bill is inconsistent with the broad aims and spirit of the Localism Act and the Coalition Agreement, and may lead to local people disengaging with the planning system or becoming increasingly frustrated and critical, leading to potential delays in the process.